 12. SEAMING & TRIMMING

-Once the artifical turf has been perfectly laid out and all the excess material has been trimmed, we are now ready to seam the pieces together.
+Once the artificial turf has been perfectly laid out and all the excess material has been trimmed, we are now ready to seam the pieces together.
 It is important to make sure that all the rolls of grass are laid in the same direction, so that the blades all point the same way.

 There are several seaming techniques, and the actual technique used on a particular job can vary from job to job depending on the circumstance.
 The various techniques include utilizing seaming tape in conjunction with adhesives(glue) to sewing to the most popular residential application being tacks and nails.